MyGov.in: Mobile App

 The MyGov app is developed by the National Informatics Centre that comes under the Ministry of Electronics and Information Technology, Government of India.

 Groups

 There are various pre-defined groups to which users can selectively subscribe to.
 The objective of each group is to bring positive changes to the relevant area with people's participation.
 In each group, users are provided with two domains, 'Do' and 'Discuss'.
 The 'Do' section includes both online and on-ground tasks to which contributors may assign themselves.
 The 'discuss' section may be used for discussing different relevant issues affecting the nation.
 It may also be used for providing vital information regarding the topic and also suggest and propose new ideas.
 The users are awarded activity points based upon their individual contributions.
 Users may also volunteer and submit their own entries.
 These are reviewed by other members, evaluated by experts and approved subsequently.
-Approved tasks earn credit points.

-MyGov also serves as a digital library of topics regarding India.
+Approved tasks earn credit points.This helps MyGov to serve as a digital library of topics regarding India.